AlexeyAB/Yolo_mark/README.md

 ### Installation (For Windows 10 64-bit)

-1. Extract the opencv-master.zip to a directory like `C:/OpenCV/opencv-master`
+1. Extract the opencv-master.zip to your C: or any drive you like, and you can rename the outfolder so the directory is like this `C:/OpenCV4/opencv-master`

 2. Open the CMake GUI